top of page

 The knowledge I gained during my time in Pathology liaising very closely with Her Majesty's Coroner, GP's, families, Bereavement Services and Funeral Directors has proved invaluable.

-Since 8th October 2018 we have cared for over 1600 loved ones and their families (updated April 2024).
+Since 8th October 2018 we have cared for almost 2000 loved ones and their families (updated March 2025).
 I am so proud of what I have achieved and the business is going from strength to strength.
 You will not get a better service anywhere else.
 Read our outstanding reviews on FB, Google and Yell.com.
 We always go above and beyond and nothing is ever too much trouble.

-We have won many awards New Business of the Year 2020, Cumbria Woman of the Year 2022, been named the number one Funeral Directors in Carlisle for 2022/23/24 and currently in the running for Elite Business Awards - Female Entrepreneur Award 2024 and also Female Role Model of the Year Award 2024.
+We have won many awards including: New Business of the Year 2020, Cumbria Woman of the Year 2022, been named the number one Funeral Directors in Carlisle for 2022/23/24/25, Female Entrepreneur Award 2024 at the Elite Awards Carlisle.
+E2 Media Independent Funeral Director of the Year 2024 and most recently Jill won the Funeral Home of the Year 2025 SME Business Elite Awards 2025.

 IMG-7505.jpeg